MuseofMoose/SearchSelect/README.md

   * Narrow down the option list by typing into the input.

 ### Dependencies:
+  * angular 1.3.0
-  * ngAnimate, if you want animation when you make your first selection (assuming it starts out empty)
+  * angular-animate 1.3.0, if you want animation when you make your first selection.

 ---